 Is there a difference between consolidating and refinancing?

-When you consolidate your loans, the only real thing you’re doing is combining all of your loans into one payment.
+When you consolidate your student loans, the only real thing you’re doing is combining all of your student loans into one payment.
 The total amount owed and the interest will be the same.
 The only real benefit is that you don’t have to remember to make multiple payments each month.
 Make one payment and you are done.

-Can you cosign a loan through LendKey?
+Can you cosign a student loan through LendKey?

 - Full name